Stability for linearized gravity on the Kerr spacetime: Analytic preliminaries

 \end{lemma} \begin{proof} This follows from the previous lemma and the fact that $\Re(f\bar{\varphi}\VOp\varphi)$ $=\VOp\left(\frac12f\abs{\varphi}^2\right) -(\VOp f)\abs{\varphi}^2/2$, and similarly for $\YOp$. \end{proof}

-The following lemma gives a standard one-dimensional Hardy inequality.
+The following lemma gives a standard one-dimensional Hardy inequality on bounded intervals.
 The subsequent lemma applies this to obtain a similar estimate on each $\StautRc$ with an estimate in terms of the operators $\VOp$ and $\YOp$.
+Since we consider a bounded interval, we must include terms arising from the end points.
+When the exponent $\gamma$ is negative, the (nonnegative) contribution from the right endpoint $r_1$ is one of the terms that is bounded above, and the contribution from the left endpoint $r_0$ appears as a term in the upper bound; in contrast, when $\gamma$ is positive, the contribution from the left endpoint $r_0$ is bounded above, and the contribution from the right endpoint $r_1$ appears as part of the upper bound.

 \begin{lemma}[One-dimensional Hardy estimates] Let $\gamma \in \mathbb{R}\setminus \{0\}$ and $h: [r_0,r_1] \rightarrow \mathbb{R}$ be a $C^1$ function. \begin{enumerate} \item If $r_0^{\gamma}\vert h(r_0)\vert^2 \leq D_0$ and $\gamma<0$, then